 After signing up to drive with Uber, you will complete an online screen and background check.
 Your driving record and criminal history will surface at this point as the background check includes records from courthouses, criminal databases, and the National Sex Offender Registry.

-Uber does not allow anyone convicted of a DUI within the past 7 years to drive on their platform (in California, it’s 10 years).
+Uber generally disqualifies anyone convicted of a DUI within the past 7 years to drive on their platform (in California, it’s 10 years).
 In addition, Uber does not allow individuals to become drivers if they have been convicted of: three or more minor traffic violations in the past 3 years; any major traffic violations, such as reckless driving, in the past 7 years.

 If your DUI was dismissed, you can request Uber to review your application.
 In some cases, you might be allowed to start driving.